Gataquadrada/SpriteTube/README.md

 ## Todo

 - ⬜ Support for small movement when microphone is detected.
+- ⬜ Support for loop through predefined frames when microphone is detected.
 - ⬜ Support for second set of frames for mouth movement when microphone is detected.
 - ✅ "first", "last" and "random" actions.
 - ✅ "flip" and "unflip" actions.

 ## FAQ

 Q: _Why do you use WebSockets on Stream Deck?_
 A: It's faster.

 Q: _Why do you use GET on Touch Portal?_
 A: It's more compatible and easy to use.
 Plus, no plugin needed.

 Q: _Are you going to improve this project?_
 A: I'll probably add minor modifications.
 But I won't do much.
 As it is part of my (bigger) [caramel.gg](http://caramel.gg) project.

 Q: _Your demo has a white background on my OBS!_
 A: Yes.
 I'm lazy and didn't bother finding a demo sheet without background.

 Q: _Your demo has more frames than the three you mapped!_
 A: I. Am.
 LAZY!

+Q: _I already use the 3000 port for something else.
+Can I change the script?_
+A: Yes.

+Q: _Can I change the script in general?_
+A: Yes.
+But I'd appreciate if you shared your customization with everyone else.

 ## Credits